 It’s also technically superb, with minimal CGI and a visual quality that pays off enormously in terms of making this film believable.
-The famous long takes during battle scenes serve to set this out from the crowd, and emphasise that this isn’t an action film in order to keep the focus on the young mother-to-be.
+The famous long takes during battle scenes serve to set this out from the crowd, and keep the focus on the young mother-to-be.

 [Discussion with spoilers coming] The scene in which the mother and baby are escorted through a battle is perhaps a reflection on the effect war has on youngsters in our world.
 18 years after the last child has been born, soldiers on both sides are frozen by the sight of a baby.
 It takes these extraordinary circumstances for the combatants to realise the beauty and innocence in a new born baby and to stop fighting around it.

 Yet in the world today war frequently kills innocent children.
 Why are these children any different from the one in the film?
 Children of Men is a call to stop violence, to stop using the innocent for political ends, and to treat them as this baby is treated.

 If it has a problem it’s that beyond the basic set up it doesn’t really go anywhere, which might prove unfulfilling for some.
 As I’ve said it packs a lot of good sci fi ideas in, but those hoping for a more comprehensive explanation for what’s going on may feel a little let down.